GadzhievAleksandr/eww-dashboard/README.md

 exec-once = eww daemon && eww open dashboard
 ```

-## Important Notes
+> [!IMPORTANT]
-* Encoding: Do not add icons or non-English characters to eww.scss.
+> * Encoding: Do not add icons or non-English characters to eww.scss.
 All icons are handled as text labels within eww.yuck to prevent CSS parser crashes.
-* Monochrome Icons: Icons are using Nerd Font symbols.
+> * Monochrome Icons: Icons are using Nerd Font symbols.
 Their color is controlled via the color: #ffffff; property in the SCSS file.
-* The widget is set to 1200px width.
+> * The widget is set to 1200px width.
 If you find it too large for your scaling, adjust the :width and :height values in the geometry section of eww.yuck